 The most logical reason why a canyon longer than 40 miles should be named Nine Mile Canyon is the 9-mile triangulation survey of the area made by John Wesley Powell’s mapmaker during the landmark 1869 Powell expedition.
 Maps presented to Congress clearly indicate Nine Mile Creek.

-Long known to Ute and earlier Fremont Culture Indians, this historic trail still has the feel of the past, an aura partly preserved by the dust of driving on (mostly) unpaved road.
+Long known to Ute and earlier Fremont Culture Indians, this historic trail still has the feel of the past, an aura partly preserved by the dust of driving on (mostly) unpaved road (Read: "A Rural Community Leading the Way in Stewardship and Preservation").
 The drive will take 3 to 4 hours, depending on your pace (and how much time you spend searching for the fascinating rock art that abounds here).
 There are many attractions along this drive; here we try to give accurate mileages, all measured from the start of the scenic backway.
 For very detailed information and photographs of petroglyphs and other attractions, pick up a guide pamphlet available in the visitor center and many other locations around Price.

 Note: Please keep in mind that there is a mix of public/private land along this drive.
 There are many attractive old cabins, some on BLM-administered land but most on private ranches.
 It is especially important to honor the private property signs here, where the distinction between public and private is sometimes indistinct.